dotnet/csharplang/proposals/roles.md

 - First, a set of accessible members named `N` is determined:
   - If `T` is a type parameter, then the set is the union of the sets of accessible members named `N` in each of the types specified as a primary constraint or secondary constraint for `T`, along with the set of accessible members named `N` in `object`.
-  - Otherwise, the set consists of all accessible members named `N` in `T`, including inherited members and **for non-role types** the accessible members named `N` in `object`.
+  - Otherwise, the set consists of all accessible members named `N` in `T`, including inherited members and **for non-extension types** the accessible members named `N` in `object`.
 If `T` is a constructed type, the set of members is obtained by substituting type arguments as described in §14.3.3.
 Members that include an `override` modifier are excluded from the set.
 - Next, if `K` is zero, all nested types whose declarations include type parameters are removed.
 If `K` is not zero, all members with a different number of type parameters are removed.
 When `K` is zero, methods having type parameters are not removed, since the type inference process might be able to infer the type arguments.
 - Next, if the member is invoked, all non-invocable members are removed from the set.
 - Next, members that are hidden by other members are removed from the set.
 For every member `S.M` in the set, where `S` is the type in which the member `M` is declared, the following rules are applied: